 I have several avocado pits drying on my windowsill right now.
-I made a big batch of guacamole last weekend (here's my guacamole recipe if you're interested), and decided to research if the pits had any uses.
+I made a big batch of guacamole last weekend (here's a great guacamole recipe if you're interested), and decided to research if the pits had any uses.
 I found several ways the seeds from this fruit can be used.
-I’m drying them for use in #4 below, but I thought I'd share all of the ideas I found while I was researching.
+I'm drying them for use in #7 below, but I thought I'd share all of the ideas I found while I was researching.

 1. Make dye